Skip to content

 What do Mikel Arteta, Xabi Alonso and Unai Emery all have in common?
 Other than being talented football coaches, they're all Basque.

-At the start of the 2023/24 campaign, 20% of the Premier League managers hailed from the Basque Country.
+At the start of the 2024/25 campaign, 20% of the Premier League's managers hailed from the Basque Country.

 An autonomous community located in northern Spain, the Basque Country is steeped in history, flaunting their own language and vibrant culture.

-It’s not a region drowning in football honours, but their principles and deep-rooted traditions have produced a conveyor belt of talent in the sport.
+It’s not a region drowning in football honours, but their principles and deep-rooted traditions have helped to produce a conveyor belt of talent in the sport.

 Real Sociedad also sworn themselves to the philosophy until 30 years ago, though they have now struck an effective balance between acquiring overseas players and promoting homegrown talent.

 In a nutshell, the Basque Country is a place of opportunity.
-It’s a vital reason why some of the most meticulous coaches and tacticians in the modern game all come from the area, though Arteta was quoted suggesting that the Basque food is the secret behind the success of managers from the region.
+It’s a vital reason why some of the most meticulous coaches and tacticians in the modern game all come from the area.
+Mind you, Arteta was quoted suggesting that the Basque food is the secret behind the success of their managers.

-What is even more astonishing is that Gipuzkoa, the smallest Spanish province located in the Basque Country, is the home of all three Premier League managers; Arteta, Emery and Andoni Iraola.
+What is even more astonishing is that Gipuzkoa, the smallest Spanish province located in the Basque Country, is the home of all four Premier League managers; Arteta, Emery, Andoni Iraola and Julen Lopetegui.

 Juan Manuel Lillo, assistant to Pep Guardiola at Manchester City, also hails from there.
 Even City’s departing director of football Txiki Begiristain is a Gipuzkoa native.

-We look at the managers from the region that are currently making waves in Europe.
+We look at the managers from the Basque Country that are currently making waves in Europe.

 Mikel Arteta (Arsenal)